- Reviewed on Wednesday, January 7, 2015

 - Dates used: 2015

-The program is an excellent value for what you get (buy through www.christianbook.com for best pricing).
-The books/binding are all very high quality.
+I will say this - it is an EXCELLENT value for what you get (buy it off of www.christianbook.com for the best price).
+The materials are all very high quality, and my son did love the books/readers that came with it.

 - Reviewed on Monday, July 7, 2014